alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 head:
   - - meta
     - property: og:title
-      content: Using Modular Account
+      content: Modular Account (coming soon)
   - - meta
     - name: description
-      content: Using Modular Account with Account Kit
+      content: Modular Account is coming soon to Account Kit
   - - meta
     - property: og:description
-      content: Using Modular Account with Account Kit
+      content: Modular Account is coming soon to Account Kit
 ---

-# Modular Account & ERC-6900
+# Modular Account (coming soon)

-Support for Modular Accounts is coming soon.
-Modular Accounts are based on the `ERC-6900` spec and offer a lot more flexibility and extensibility.
-You can read more about ERC-6900 down below.

-We’re currently collaborating with the community and plan to finalize the ERC soon. `LightAccount` is fully forward-compatible with `ERC-6900`.
-We’ll release an upgrade once the ERC is finalized.

-## ERC-6900

-[ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) proposes a set of standards for modular smart account developers.
-It reflects a modular vision of smart accounts that allow both users and developers to build account experiences that reflect their needs and objectives.
+We are working towards the first stable version of [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) with [the community](https://ethereum-magicians.org/t/erc-6900-modular-smart-contract-accounts-and-plugins/13885).

+Soon after, we will release an ERC-6900 compatible Modular Account in Account Kit.
+It will support new use cases like session keys, account recovery, spending limits, and any ERC-6900 plugin you can imagine.
+The Light Account is forward-compatible with ERC-6900 so you can optionally upgrade it to the Modular Account once released.

+If you're developing a plugin, we'd love to [chat](mailto:account-abstraction@alchemy.com)!

+Read on to learn more about ERC-6900 and modular accounts.

+# Motivation

+In the coming years, we expect most user accounts to be smart contract accounts that leverage the benefits of account abstraction.
+These accounts will generally share a similar set of core features such as signature validation and ownership transfer.
+To ensure this core feature set is secure and does not contain any vulnerabilities, it will be prudent for most developers to re-use battle-tested smart accounts rather than writing their own accounts.

+However, smart acounts are also programmable, enabling developers to build new and innovative features that hook into the validation and execution logic of a smart account.
+We hope and expect to see a diverse ecosystem of plugins flourish.

+In order to maximize interoperability and code re-use, these plugins will ideally share a standard interface that is compatible with every smart contract account.

+# ERC-6900: Modular Smart Contract Accounts and Plugins

+We authored [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) to propose a standard interface for modular smart contract accounts and plugins.

-By standardizing basic functions and interfaces, ERC-6900 seeks to foster a growing ecosystem of wallet and plugin (or module) developers by freeing them to focus on their projects rather than fragmenting their efforts across multiple ecosystem standards.
-Is also seeks to create a community-defined standard that avoids lock-in by any one platform, allowing users and developers to construct wallets that offer more flexibility and functionality than are possible with standard EOA accounts.
+By standardizing basic functions and interfaces, ERC-6900 seeks to foster a growing ecosystem of wallet and plugin developers.
+These developers should be able to write one plugin that works with all smart accounts, rather than fragmenting their efforts across multiple different account implementations.

+For users, this standard will make it easier to discover and enable plugins.
+Imagine a future where a user with an ERC-6900 compatible account can install any of a thousand plugins to their smart account.

 ### **Architecture**